elastic/kibana/src/plugins/kibana_utils/docs/state_sync/storages/kbn_url_storage.md

 `KbnUrlStateStorage` is a state storage for `syncState` utility which:

-- Keeps state in sync with the url
+- Keeps state in sync with the URL.
-- Serialises data and stores data in url in 2 different formats:
+- Serializes data and stores it in the URL in 2 different formats:
   1. [Rison](https://github.com/w33ble/rison-node) encoded.
-  2. Hashed url.
-In url we store only the hash from the serialized state, but the state itself is stored in sessionStorage.
+  2. Hashed URL: In URL we store only the hash from the serialized state, but the state itself is stored in `sessionStorage`.
      See kibana's advanced option for more context `state:storeInSessionStorage`
-- Takes care of listening to url updates and notifies state about updates
+- Takes care of listening to the URL updates and notifies state about the updates.
-- Takes care of batching url updates to prevent redundant browser history records
+- Takes care of batching URL updates to prevent redundant browser history records.

 ### Basic Example

+With state sync utility:

 ```ts
 import {